$39.19-$52.66 Hourly / $2,743.46-$3,686.07 BiWeekly /

 Supervises lower level staff as assigned.

-Schedules, assigns, oversees and reviews work of staff; provides staff training and assistance; conducts performance evaluations; determines priorities and plans unit work; establishes and maintains unit procedures; makes recommendations on development of policies and standards; acts as liaison with other operating units, agencies and outside officials regarding unit policies and procedures; reviews and monitors the services provided by private providers to ensure terms of the contract are satisfied; coordinates the review of client service changes through the Planning and Resource Allocation Team (PRAT) or Utilization Resource Review (URR); reviews contracts to ensure quality of services are provided; provides direction to private providers on contract interpretation related to programmatic, fiscal and quality concerns; reviews, analyzes, monitors and ensures private provider Plans of Correction are achieved; conducts and monitors the annual review process; may conduct on site visits to assure private providers are in compliance with Department standards; prepares reports and correspondence; performs related duties as required.
+Schedules, assigns, oversees and reviews work of staff; provides staff training and assistance; conducts performance evaluations; determines priorities and plans unit work; establishes and maintains unit procedures; makes recommendations on development of policies and standards; acts as liaison with other operating units, agencies and outside officials regarding unit policies and procedures; reviews and monitors the services provided by private providers to ensure terms of the contract are satisfied; coordinates the review of individual service changes through the Planning and Resource Allocation Team (PRAT) or Utilization Resource Review (URR); reviews contracts to ensure quality of services are provided; provides direction to private providers on contract interpretation related to programmatic, fiscal and quality concerns; reviews, analyzes, monitors and ensures private provider Plans of Correction are achieved; conducts and monitors the annual review process; may conduct on site visits to assure private providers are in compliance with Department standards; prepares reports and correspondence; performs related duties as required.

-Considerable knowledge of modern methods of care, program design, treatment and education of persons with developmental disabilities living in various community settings; considerable knowledge of resource monitoring and evaluation; considerable knowledge of relevant agency policies and procedures; considerable knowledge of state and federal laws, statutes and regulations; knowledge of business finance and accounting procedures; considerable interpersonal skills, considerable oral and written communication skills; considerable ability to analyze and critique private agency's, organization's and individual practitioner's recordkeeping and financial statements; supervisory ability; ability to utilize computer software.
+Considerable knowledge of modern methods of care, program design, treatment and education of individuals with intellectual disabilities living in various community settings; considerable knowledge of resource monitoring and evaluation; considerable knowledge of relevant agency policies and procedures; considerable knowledge of state and federal laws, statutes and regulations; knowledge of business finance and accounting procedures; considerable interpersonal skills, considerable oral and written communication skills; considerable ability to analyze and critique private agency's, organization's and individual practitioner's recordkeeping and financial statements; supervisory ability; ability to utilize computer software.

 Two (2) years of the General Experience must have been conducting fiscal analysis and oversight of individual budgets/plans.